Farming

 that provide both nutrition & ongoing income.

-In addition to the soybeans, HHY is planting a “garden” of maize, which will be harvested and ground into mealie meal using a hammer mill.
+Maize is the most critical crop grown on the HHY farm; it is harvested and ground into mealie meal using a hammer mill.
 The mealie meal is boiled with water to make nshima—the staple food in Zambia—and eaten at least twice daily.
 Growing our own maize helps to reduce the cost of food purchase to feed the HHY family.
+Sadly, due to drought conditions in the 2023-2024 growing season, our entire crop of maize was lost.
+The loss of the investment in the crops and food supply is magnified by a significant increase in cost to purchase mealie meal in the market, resulting in a negative impact to our operational budget for 2025.

 Help us grow our crops to help us grow our self-sustainability.